Princeton, New Jersey

 Warner-Lambert/Parke-Davis Professor of Molecular Biology

-Yibin Kang is Warner-Lambert/Parke-Davis Professor of Molecular Biology at Princeton University.
+Yibin Kang is Warner-Lambert/Parke-Davis Professor of Molecular Biology and American Cancer Society Research Professor at Princeton University.
 He graduated from Fudan University in Shanghai in 1995.
 After completing his graduate study at Duke in 2000, Dr. Kang became an Irvington Institute postdoctoral fellow with Dr. Joan Massagué at Memorial Sloan Kettering Cancer Center and pioneered a functional genomic approach to elucidate mechanisms of breast cancer metastasis.
 Dr. Kang joined the faculty of Princeton University as an Assistant Professor of Molecular Biology in 2004.
 He was promoted to Associate Professor with tenure in 2010 and to Endowed Professor in 2012.

 Dr. Kang’s research focuses on the molecular mechanisms of breast cancer metastasis.
 His laboratory discovered new genes that promote recurrence, metastasis and chemoresistance of breast cancer, delineated tumor-stromal interactions that are essential for metastatic growth, and identified novel regulators with dual functions in mammary gland cell fate determination and tumor progression.
 Dr. Kang has published over 100 original articles in leading journals including Cell, Cancer Cell, and Nature Medicine.
 Dr. Kang’s outstanding achievements have been recognized by many awards, including a Department of Defense Era of Hope Scholar Award (2006), the 2011 Vilcek Prize for Creative Promise in Biomedical Sciences (2011), the AACR Award for Outstanding Achievements in Cancer Research (2012), the Fidler Innovation Award from the Metastasis Research Society (2014) and the Fuller Albright Award from the American Society for Bone and Mineral Research (2014).
 Dr. Kang was elected as President of the Metastasis Research Society for the 2016-2018 term.